Wani2Y/microarray-Gene_Ontology-R/README.md

 This project is a project for testing reproducibility in the literature and education in bioinformatics. <br>

 ## Description
-This project uses published microarray molecular data to explore the relative abundance of genes and biological processes in mice infected by *Mycobacterium tuberculosis* with three discrete categories of clinical conditions ([source article](https://pubmed.ncbi.nlm.nih.gov/38899881/)).
+This project uses published microarray data to explore the relative abundance of genes and biological processes in mice infected by *Mycobacterium tuberculosis* with three discrete categories of clinical conditions ([source article](https://pubmed.ncbi.nlm.nih.gov/38899881/)).
 The goal is finding significant differences in genes that are related to various stages of infections (e.g. asymptomatic and chronic infections). <br>
 This project contains the R script for replicating the analysis. <br>
 An RNotebook is also provided to view partial results througout the analysis without the need to fully run the script.
-The RNotebook also contains additional comments througout the analysis for teaching and learning purposes. <br>
+The RNotebook also contains additional reasoning and comments througout the analysis. <br>
-For non-R users, a rendered html is provided for viewing the code and result of the RNotebook, but the html file is decently large, and will need to be downloaded to view locally. <br>
+For non-R users, a rendered html file is provided for viewing the code and result of the RNotebook, but the html file will need to be downloaded to view locally. <br>
 The raw data is not provided in this project, but it will be downloaded from GEO when script is run. <br>

 ## License